 1. Why A Bombay in my Beat?

 I found that my themes kept circling the city and sound.
 When a place you inhabit starts, in turn, inhabiting your perception and reaction, for better or worse, it becomes an extension of yourself.
 The book is an exploration of this through an “auditory ekphrasis” stemming from a jazz and rock cultural milieu.

 - Your poetry has evolved over the years.
 Do you agree?
 Explain.

 Poetry is as organic as the poet.
-Even though a poet may have a thematic obsession, the detail of experience shows through leitmotifs, metaphors and a certain complexity.
-Over time, quite literally and metaphorically, things cease to be so black and white and all your greys show.
+Even though a poet may have a thematic obsession, the detail of experience shows through leitmotifs, metaphors, and specified complexity.
+Over time, quite literally and metaphorically, things cease to be so black and white, and all your greys show.

 - Mrinalini, what are your three favorite poems in the book?

 ‘City Cymatics,’ ‘Belly Bop,’ ‘Fever When You Hold Me Tight,’ ‘A Raga For The Blue Room,’ ‘Club Soda,’ ‘Surgery with Satchmo,’ ‘Kitchen Konkani,’ ‘Speeding on Marine Drive at 3 am’….
 Is that three already?